wzamites/TimeTracker/README.md

 # TimeTracker
 A drag and drop time-tracking app

-Statis prototype is hosted here: https://wzamites.github.io/TimeTracker/
+Static prototype is hosted here: https://wzamites.github.io/TimeTracker/
-Simily drag the blocks onto the calendar.
+Simply drag the blocks onto the calendar and resize them to fit the time worked.